phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 By default the Phoronix Test Suite collects common system logs (cpuinfo, lscpu, dmesg) during the benchmarking process when saving test results.
 If wanting to collect additional, arbitrary system log files specific to your operating environment or for other niche system information, the *PTS_EXTRA_SYSTEM_LOGS_DIR* environment variable can be set as a path to a directory containing such log files.
 Prior to running the Phoronix Test Suite simply set *PTS_EXTRA_SYSTEM_LOGS_DIR* to the directory where any text files should be captured from following test completion.

-# Main Configuration File (user-config.xml or /etc/phoronix-test-suite.xml)
+# Main Configuration File
-The *user-config.xml* file (located at *~/.phoronix-test-suite/user-config.xml* or */etc/phoronix-test-suite.xml* when running as root/admin) contains the user configuration options for the Phoronix Test Suite.
+The main configuration file is *user-config.xml* (located at *~/.phoronix-test-suite/user-config.xml* or */etc/phoronix-test-suite.xml* when running as root/admin) contains the user configuration options for the Phoronix Test Suite.
 To edit any option, open the configuration file within your preferred text editor.
 Alternatively, you can use the *user-config-set* option with the Phoronix Test Suite to update settings.
 For example, to set the download cache with the Phoronix Test Suite, execute *phoronix-test-suite user-config-set CacheDirectory=~/cache-directory/* .

 ## OpenBenchmarking Options